tempoCollaboration/OQuPy/docs/pages/tutorials/n_time_correlations.rst

 =======================

-In this tutorial, we show how to use the OQuPy package to calculate multi-time correlations functions for (possbily) non-Markovian open quantum systems.
+In this tutorial, we show how to use the OQuPy package to calculate multi-time correlations functions for non-Markovian open quantum systems.
 We will calculate a series of four-time correlation functions to simulate a 2D electronic spectoscopy measurement.

 -  `launch
    binder <https://mybinder.org/v2/gh/tempoCollaboration/OQuPy/HEAD?labpath=tutorials%2Fn_time_correlations.ipynb>`__